Best-in-Class Wear Debris Technology

 Poseidon Systems has been using the Trident™ Wear Debris Monitor as a life extension measurement tool.
 By utilizing Poseidon System’s unique approach to wear debris data, the only of its kind, customer can directly measure the impact their action asset life.
 In this example, Poseidon Systems’ DM4500 was used to measure the rate of fault progression and total fault progression.
 Based on Poseidon Systems’ past experience with derating, a new derate setting was established to stabilize the fault so the O&M team could optimize replacement uptower.

 The operator took this derate recommendation and immediately the sensor was able to determine the fault had significantly slowed its failure rate, with only a 10% total production loss.
 Many of Poseidon Systems’ customers have used these techniques to extend the life of assets multiple years, waiting for optimal replacement opportunities, and adjusting based on the feedback from the sensor.

-You cannot undue damage in a gearbox, you can only prevent it.
+You cannot undo damage in a gearbox, you can only prevent it.
 Wear debris is the earliest point in time when a gearbox fault can be detected.
 Poseidon Systems’ offers the most advanced and cost effective system available.
 OEM’s and operators can start eliminating portions of the expected 40% increase in O&M investment today; through Poseidon Systems’ gearbox monitoring system with a certain >1,000% ROI.